There is limited information available in Scotland on the differences in health experiences and outcomes for transgender people.

-From a survey of 872 people, 34.4 per cent of respondents had attempted suicide as a result of being a crossdresser, transgender / transsexual person or because of other people’s reactions to them being trans (Source: Legal Survey and Focus on the Transgender Experience of Health Care, Press for Change, Whittle et al, 2008).
-(PDF: 1.43MB) (external link)
+The European survey by Press for Change of transgender people’s experiences of health care found that of 872 people, 34.4 per cent of respondents had attempted suicide as a result of being a cross-dresser, transgender / transsexual person or because of other people’s reactions to them being trans.

-The Department of Health’s 2007 briefing on trans people’s health (PDF: 123KB) (external link), notes that:
+The Department of Health’s 2007 briefing on trans people’s health notes that:

 - female to male trans men are rarely included in breast screening programmes